Diarsid/Librarian/README.md

  - it is not a one more FTS-engine
  - it is not a 'document oriented' storage, so it's not intended for highly structured strings like JSON or XML
- - it is not intended for storing blocks of text
+ - it is not intended for storing huge blocks of text in one entry like whole book's chapter or page for example.

 ## Usage

 #### Main concepts

 ##### Entry
 Entry is a basical unit of stored data that can be queried.
-Basical it is represents a single stored string with some metadata - id, saved time, user id etc. It is represented by class `diarsid.librarian.api.model.Entry`.
+Basical it represents a single stored string with some metadata - id, saved time, user id etc. It is represented by class `diarsid.librarian.api.model.Entry`.
 Entries can be created and retrieved by repository-like object of interface `diarsid.librarian.api.Entries`.

 For example:
 ```